1. Introduction to thermal expansion and creep in metals

 Figure 5: Deformation in the side wall of chimneys with external support structure installed for redundancy and to reduce the risk of structural collapse.

-In addition to the deformations, design changes were observed that increased the chimney's blocking, see Figure 6.
-As illustrated in Figure 1, structures subjected to temperature and with greater containment are more stressed and generally have higher tensions.
-These design changes were taken into account in the computer model to assess the causes of equipment failure.
-Other non-conformities were identified and solutions were proposed to ensure the integrity of the asset.
+In addition to the deformations, design changes were observed that increased the locking of the chimney, see Figure 6.
+As illustrated in Figure 1, structures subjected to temperature and with greater restraints are more stressed and generally exhibit higher stresses.
+For this reason, these design changes were considered in the computational model to assess the causes of equipment failure.
+Other non-conformities were identified, and solutions were proposed to ensure the integrity of the asset.

 Figure 6: Changes to the expansion joints and sliding supports identified during the field visit.